internetimagery/twinSkeleton/readme.md

     import twinSkeleton as twin
     twin.Main()

+### Three Step Process

+Creating the skeleton is a three step process, of which all steps are reusable.

+#### Step one

-Build the Skeleton you want to use across all characters.
-The size doesn't matter, but make sure the heirarchy and joint names are what you want.
+Manually create the Skeleton you want to reuse across all characters.
+The size and joint position don't matter, but make sure the hierarchy and joint names are what you want.
+Take the time to get it right here!

-Click "Build Skeleton" to create a skeleton file from your Skeleton.
+Click "Build Skeleton" to create a skeleton file and save it somewhere.

+#### Step Two

-Open a file with the advanced rig in place and click "Retarget Skeleton".
+Open a file with the advanced rig that you want to attach your Twin Skeleton to.
+Run the tool and click "Retarget Skeleton".
 Work your way around the advanced rig selecting and clicking the appropriate buttons to target the rig.
+You can click Position, Rotation, Scale to set them individually or simply click the joint name to attach all three.
+Note: The rotation order determines the axis that aims down the joint too.

 Save the file.
+The file contains all the skeletons info as well as attachment information too, so you can save over the previous file if you like.
+If you have a new rig to attach your Twin Skeleton to, reload this file, retarget and save a new copy.

+#### Step Three

+With your scene containing the advanced rig open, load the tool a third and final time.
 Click "Attach Skeleton" to place the skeleton on the rig.

+The following options are important.

+##### Orient Junctions:

+When picking joint rotation angles, limbs are straight forward.
+Point one joint at another.
+But when it comes to multi-joint junctions such as the hips or the hand it's not as clear.
+With the option turned on, joints will be pointed at the furthest joint in the group.
+With the option off, the joint will face worldspace.

+Experiment with what works for your rig, but remember to keep it consistent.

+##### Prevent Flipping

+With this option on it will keep rotations around an entire limb the same.
+ie: positive angles will turn the joint the same direction.
+This makes it easier to directly manipulate joints.
+Use this if you are planning on animating the joints directly or you need consistent rotation information.
+With this off, joints will orient consistently to the angles presented on an individual bases.
+Generally you would want to keep this option off if you're not manually touching the Twin Skeleton.

+##### Display Axis

+With this option on, all rotational axis will be displayed.
+You may have noticed all of these options are to do with rotation.
+It is vital you get your rotations relatively consistent between rigs.
+So it's highly recommended that you turn this on to get a sense of what the joints are doing and to correct anything if need be.